rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 ### 2.7.3 Tiled Triangle Traversal

-A moder approach is to traverse the triangle in blocks.
+A modern approach is to traverse the triangle in blocks.
 We test all samples in the block against the triangle in parallel:

 ![](./Figures/VisComp_Fig8-21.PNG)